- Correspondence truth claims are publicly defensible judgments about individual elements of external reality.

 Empirical (scientific) warrants are the strongest simply because they make use of techniques designed to minimize the errors our reasoning is most prone to.
 First, they limit themselves intentionally to a very narrow range of perceptual experiences.
 Even within that narrow range, they further limit the quantity of specific experiences under review.
 They attempt to replicate those experiences to eliminate variance.
 They use precise language to explain what the experience has taught, which is why science is fond of the only infinitely precise language available: mathematics and the statistical methods it employs.
-They reason based on the experience, building explanatory hypothesis on closely examined experience rather than attempting to force experience to mirror preconceived judgments.
+They build explanatory hypothesis on closely examined experience rather than attempting to force experience to mirror preconceived opinions.
 The edifice of science over the last two centuries has been built on this knowledge foundation.
-But such efforts are limited in scope.
-Science can address goodness issues of utility—it can tell us the best materials to use in constructing an elevator cable—but it simply cannot speak to issues of quality or morality or beauty because its methods require perceptual and measurable data (see “What Do We Mean by ‘Good’?“).
+But such efforts are severely limited in scope.
+Natural science can only address those kinds of experiences amenable to its methodology of repeatability, elimination of variables, quantification, and theoretical plausibility.
+Unfortunately for contemporary societies who stand in awe of its powers, true science can only probe a very narrow range of truth issues.
+Worse, it cannot begin to resolve even the most basic questions of goodness (see “What Do We Mean by ‘Good’?“).
+Science can resolve goodness issues of immediate utility—it can tell us the best materials to use in constructing an elevator cable.
+But even such a simple finding must first be plugged into the empirical process; it cannot derive from it.
+Materials science can only design that cable once architects decide an elevator of a certain weight and volume would be useful in a building’s design, and that decision depends on many prior ones, each arbitrated by some designer’s sense of what purpose the building will serve.
+Given these limitations, it must be apparent that natural science simply cannot speak to issues of quality or morality or beauty because its methods require perceptual and measurable data